 - their readers/subscribers/followers can share the image themselves – by pinning straight to Pinterest using the Pin It button.

-Whether it is through brand-generated or organic user-generated traffic that results – it’s a win for Canva by including snackable visual content in their blog posts.
+Whether it is brand-generated or organic user-generated traffic that results – it’s a win for Canva by including snackable visual content in their blog posts.